w3c/aria-practices/draft-labelling-describing.md

 ## Introduction

-An accessible name is a name or a label used to identify the element for users of assistive technology.
-For example, a button’s accessible name can be "OK".
+A label, also known as accessible name, is a name or a label used to identify the element for users of assistive technology.
+For example, a button’s label can be "OK".

-An accessible description complements the accessible name with a description.
-An accessible description is always optional, and if present it does not need to be as brief as an accessible name.
+An accessible description complements the label with a description.
+An accessible description is always optional, and if present it does not need to be as brief as a label.

-## Accessible name
+## Labels

+There are two different ways to get the label for an element, depending on the element’s role.

+* Implicit label by default

+* Explicit label only

-### Name from content by default
+### Implicit label by default

-For elements with certain roles, the accessible name is taken from the element’s contents by default.
-In the following example, a link (with default role "link") gets its accessible name from the element’s contents (“Home”).
+For elements with certain roles, the label is taken from the element’s contents by default.
+In the following example, a link (with default role `link`) gets its label from the element’s contents ("Home").

 ```
 <a href="/">Home</a>
 ```

-The accessible name can be set explicitly by using the aria-labelledby or aria-label attributes.
-If the accessible name from the element’s contents is already good, then don’t use the aria-labelledby or aria-label attributes.
+The label also can be set explicitly by using the `aria-labelledby` or `aria-label` attributes.
+If the implicit label (from the element’s contents) is already good, then don’t use the `aria-labelledby` or `aria-label` attributes.

-The following roles get the accessible name from the contents by default:
+The following roles get the label from the contents by default:

-* button
+* `button`

-* cell
+* `cell`

-* checkbox
+* `checkbox`

-* columnheader
+* `columnheader`

-* gridcell
+* `gridcell`

-* heading
+* `heading`

-* link
+* `link`

-* menuitem
+* `menuitem`

-* menuitemcheckbox
+* `menuitemcheckbox`

-* menuitemradio
+* `menuitemradio`

-* option
+* `option`

-* radio
+* `radio`

-* row
+* `row`

-* rowgroup
+* `rowgroup`

-* rowheader
+* `rowheader`

-* switch
+* `switch`

-* tab
+* `tab`

-* tooltip
+* `tooltip`

-* treeitem
+* `treeitem`

-If the element’s contents is not appropriate as a label, but there is an element that can be used as the label, then use the aria-labelledby attribute.
+If the element’s contents are not appropriate as a label, but there is an element that can be used as the label, then use the `aria-labelledby` attribute.

 In the following example, an element with the "switch" role is labeled by a previous sibling element.